sourcegraph/handbook/content/people-ops/onboarding/git_intro.md

 [Video introduction to GitHub](https://www.youtube.com/watch?v=sz6zfrQpCQg)

+## Unique to sourcegraph

+- For repositories such as `sourcegraph/sourcegraph` you should make pull requests from branches on the main repository instead of forking and making a pull request.
+This is due to how CI currently only runs on trusted contributors.
+See [external contributions](../../engineering/external_contributions.md)

 ## More information

 Once you have the basics down, you can look into the [full reference docs](https://git-scm.com/docs) and [glossary](https://git-scm.com/docs/gitglossary).